 - Signatures: Applicant, unit leader, and unit committee chair.
 (Remaining signatures come later.)
 Note that signatures need not be dated before the Scout’s 18th birthday.

 - References: Must list all six (five if not employed).
 If not affiliated with an organized religion, then the parent or guardian provides this reference.
-There are no restrictions on who the Scout may list for his two other references.
-He can list anyone he chooses, including parents or guardians not previously listed, other relatives, Scout leaders including those from his unit, or other Scouts and friends.
+There are no restrictions on who the Scout may list as the two other references.
+The candidate may list anyone, including parents or guardians not previously listed, other relatives, Scout leaders including those from the candidate’s unit, or other Scouts and friends.
 There is no requirement that any of the references be 21 years of age or older.

 - Merit badges: Dates as mentioned above; check the unit number in which each badge was earned.
 Attach the Application for Alternative Eagle Scout Rank Merit Badges, if applicable.
 Scouts must not be required to attach blue cards with their application.
 If a discrepancy is discovered, the blue card may be requested to confirm the completion date.

 - Position of responsibility: Must be one of those listed in Eagle Scout rank requirement 4, and must relate to the unit where the Scout was registered and active at the time service was rendered.
-For example, “SPL” would not be used by a crew member unless he was, or is, also registered in a troop.
-For a Scout who has transferred from a troop or team to a Venturing crew or Sea Scout ship, any qualifying position(s) held after the Life rank board of review in the troop or team shall count, and the six-month element of the requirement may be met through a combination of nonconcurrent positions served in the troop, team, crew, or ship.
-See also “Boy Scout Advancement in Venturing and Sea Scouts,” 220.127.116.11.
+For example, “SPL” would not be used by a crew member unless he or she was, or is, also registered in a troop.
+For a Scout who has transferred from a troop to a Venturing crew or Sea Scout ship, any qualifying position(s) held after the Life rank board of review in the troop shall count, and the six-month element of the requirement may be met through a combination of nonconcurrent positions served in the troop, crew, or ship.
+See also “Scouts BSA Advancement in Venturing and Sea Scouts,” 220.127.116.11.

-Once a Scout has been advanced in rank, advancement errors subsequently discovered must not be held against him for any future advancement, even if the requirements were not properly completed.
-As an example, if after a Scout was advanced to Life rank it was discovered he had less than the required six months between Star and Life, that would not be cause to deny his advancement to Eagle.
+Once a Scout has been advanced in rank, advancement errors subsequently discovered must not be held against the Scout for any future advancement, even if the requirements were not properly completed.
+As an example, if after a Scout was advanced to Life rank it was discovered the Scout had not completed the required six months between Star and Life, that would not be cause to deny advancement to Eagle.